- Home

 🧼 Cleanliness

-Public cleanliness is inconsistent; litter and waste disposal are challenges.
+Public cleanliness is inconsistent; litter and waste disposal are ongoing challenges.

 🗨️ Language Barrier

-English is the official language, easing communication for many foreigners.
+English is widely spoken, easing communication for international visitors.

 💨 Air Quality